digital-work-lab/open-source-project/slides/01-topics.md

 ---

-# What you will learn (III): Open-Sourcing
+# What you will learn (III): Open-sourcing

-- Open source software plays a major role in the industry (see [HBS working paper](https://www.hbs.edu/faculty/Pages/item.aspx?num=65230)) and firms start to use open source principles to organize their work (see [innersource](https://github.com/resources/articles/software-development/innersource))
+- Open source software plays a major role in the industry (see [HBS working paper](https://www.hbs.edu/faculty/Pages/item.aspx?num=65230)) and firms are starting to use open source principles to organize their work (see [innersource](https://github.com/resources/articles/software-development/innersource))
 - You will

-  - Work with the Open source workflows of GitHub
+  - Work with the open source workflows of GitHub
-  - Make a first contribution to a public Open Source project
+  - Make a first contribution to a public open source project
   - Adopt the role of a maintainer and review the code of your peers
   - Have an opportunity to create your *developer portfolio*